Ángela Aguilar

-Ángela Aguilar Álvarez Alcalá (born October 8, 2003) is a Mexican-American singer.
+Ángela Aguilar Álvarez (born October 8, 2003) is a Mexican and American singer.
 She was born in Los Angeles while her mother was accompanying her father, Pepe Aguilar, on tour.
-Aguilar gained notable recognition after performing "La Llorona" at the 19th Annual Latin Grammy Awards in 2019.
-Her grandparents are the actors and singers from the Golden Age of Mexican cinema, Antonio Aguilar and Flor Silvestre.
+Aguilar gained notable recognition after performing "La Llorona" at the 19th Annual Latin Grammy Awards in 2018.
+Her paternal grandparents are the actors and singers from the Golden Age of Mexican cinema, Antonio Aguilar and Flor Silvestre.

 Her debut solo studio album, Primero Soy Mexicana (2018), was met with critical acclaim and success.
-She has been nominated for a Grammy Award and two Latin Grammy Awards, becoming one of the youngest artists nominated for both awards.
+She has been nominated for a Grammy Award and two Latin Grammy Awards, becoming one of the youngest artists nominated for both accolades.

 Early life

-Ángela Aguilar Álvarez Alcalá was born to Pepe Aguilar and Aneliz Álvarez Alcalá in Los Angeles, California on October 8, 2003, while her father was on tour.
+Ángela Aguilar Álvarez was born to Pepe Aguilar and Aneliz Álvarez Alcalá in Los Angeles, California on October 8, 2003, while her father was on tour.
 She was named after her great-grandmother Ángela Márquez Barraza Valle her father's paternal grandmother.
 Aguilar has dual citizenship with Mexico and the United States.
-Aguilar was born into a musical family, known as "La Dinastía Aguilar" (The Aguilar Dynasty).
-Aguilar's father is Mexican singer Pepe Aguilar, her paternal grandparents are Mexican singer-actors Antonio Aguilar and Flor Silvestre.
-Since a young age, Aguilar has frequently accompanied her father on tour throughout Latin America with her brother, Leonardo Aguilar.
+She was born into a musical family, known as "La Dinastía Aguilar" (The Aguilar Dynasty).
+Since a young age, Aguilar has frequently accompanied her father on tour throughout Latin America alongside her brother, Leonardo Aguilar.

 In July 2018, Aguilar partnered with Voto Latino to encourage more Latino Americans to vote in American elections.

 Career

 2012-2017: Career beginnings

-In 2012, at just nine years old, Aguilar released Nueva Tradición, alongside her brother, Leonardo.
+In 2012, at nine years old, Aguilar released Nueva Tradición, alongside her brother, Leonardo.
 It featured four songs by Leonardo and four by Ángela.
 In 2016, Aguilar participated in the BBC 100 Woman festival in Mexico City.
-At just 13 years old, she was the youngest performer, she told BBC News that the music industry was dominated by men and hoped it would change.
+At 13 years old, she was the youngest performer of the festival.
+She told BBC News that the music industry was dominated by men and hoped it would change.

-In January 2018, Aguilar and her family launched an equestrian-musical style tour dubbed "Jaripeo Sin Fronteras".
-Aguilar accompanied her father, Pepe, her uncle Antonio, and her brother, Leonardo Aguilar.
+In January 2018, Aguilar and her family launched an equestrian-musical style tour called "Jaripeo Sin Fronteras".
+Aguilar accompanied her father, Pepe, her uncle Antonio, and her brother, Leonardo.